Rakile/deforumation/README.md

 The "double-left-arrow" will jump to your closest saved prompt towards the beginning relative to your current frame, and the "double-right-arrow" will jump to your closest saved prompt towards the end relative to your current frame.

-To change the seed, just type a new seed in the seed-input box, and push return.
-It will then be loyal to whatever you have choosen in the Deforum GUI, iterative, etc.

-## Pause, rewind, and rerender
-Deforumation allows you to rewind to a given frame, and gives you the ability to start generating from that given frame.
-This is good for when something in your creativity "goes bananas".
-Maybe that clown shouldn't have appeard all of a sudden ;P

-In order to use this functionality, just push "Show current image" during generation, and you will see the current image currently rendering, along with the framenumber.

-Rsume from timestring is also supported:

 ![img](github_images/resume.PNG)

 When you know you did a misstake, start by pressing the "PUSH TO PAUS RENDERING"-button.
 Then click "Show current image"-button.
 This will give you the current image, and the current actual frame number.
 Use the arrows to rewind or forward... or you could just type in a frame number and press enter to jump to that frame...
 When you found the frame where you want to resume rendering from, press the "Set current image"-button, and then, to resume rendering, push the "PUSH TO RESUME RENDERING"-button.
 EASY!!!

+Pushing the "SAVE PROMPTS" button will save your current prompts (positive and negative), as files inside the "prompts" folde in your deforumation folder.
+Depending on your current generation (timestring), seperate files will be saved for that particular "project".
+That means that your prompts can be recalled during a generation of a specific project.
+E.g. Push "SAVE PROMPT" on fram 0, then on fram 50 change your prompts, and push again "SAVE PROMPTS", and they will update as you rewind/forward throughout you generated frames...
+You'll get a hang of it ;) (Else ask in the discord).

 ![img](github_images/smile.gif)

+To change the seed, just type a new seed in the seed-input box, and push return.
+It will then be loyal to whatever you have choosen in the Deforum GUI, iterative, etc.

+Deforumation allows you to rewind to a given frame, and gives you the ability to start generating from that given frame.
+This is good for when something in your creativity "goes bananas".
+Maybe that clown shouldn't have appeard all of a sudden ;P

+## Random example
 Here is an example of LIVE prompt changing for facial expression during rendering.

 Positive Prompt: Beatifull (smiling:0.1), bear girl, focus on face